 The loud shrieks of delight from my daughter were testament to just how much fun she was having – while my two-year old son remains fascinated by ‘elephant poop’ to this day!

-Note that the mahout programme does include a short elephant ride to take them down to the river for their bath, which is a controversial issue at the moment.
-However, from what we saw, the elephants at the Elephant Village are well cared for and happy.
+At the time we visited, the mahout programme did include a short elephant ride to take them down to the river for their bath.
+I have heard that riding the elephants is no longer a part of this programme at the Elephant Camp.
+From what we saw, the elephants at the Elephant Village are well cared for and happy.
 They only ‘work’ in the mornings, and all visit the vet each day before they head back to the jungle to rest for the afternoon.

 Cruising the Mekong